AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 <td>--allow-scripts-executing</td>
 <td></td>
 <td>y (yes), n (no)</td>
 <td>A boolean parameter.
-Allows to execute violent scripts in phantom js.
+Allows executing violent scripts in phantom js.
 If set in Y (e.g., as we do with https://export.anychart.com/) it might affect the security, so there's a flag which is N by default.</td>
 </tr>
 <tr>
-<td>Saving images or pdf files to a folder</td>
+<th>Saving images or pdf files to a folder</th>
 </tr>
 <tr>
 <td>--saving-folder PATH</td>